AbyssinX/MNCA/README.md

 To achieve the "worm" pattern shown, I needed to adjust a single value in the rules for the "cells" pattern just by 1.
 MNCA are incredibly sensitive to the initial conditions, which is also a reason for the increadible complexity they produce.

+While playing with different rules for the neighbourhood condition above, I came across the following behaviour that reminds me of hydrothermal vents.

 https://github.com/user-attachments/assets/08350f6e-9dbb-4a02-9b89-40318c07c957